tayganr/purviewlab/modules/module03.md

 <div align="right"><a href="#module-03---search--browse">↥ back to top</a></div>

+## :mortar_board: Knowledge Check

+1. There are a number of  attributes that we can use to narrow our search results via the filter pane, which of the following is not available as a quick filter?

+    A ) Asset Type
+    B ) Classification
+    C ) Size

+2. Using Purview Studio (UI), you can edit an asset and manually update an assets Description?

+    A ) True
+    B ) False

+3. Using Purview Studio (UI), you can edit an asset and manually add and remove Classifications?

+    A ) True
+    B ) False

+4. Using Purview Studio (UI), you can edit an asset and manually update an assets Technical Properties (e.g. qualifiedName, partitionCount, totalSizeBytes, etc)?

+    A ) True
+    B ) False

+5. Assets in the catalog can be assigned contacts, which of the following is an invalid contact type?

+    A ) Expert
+    B ) Owner
+    C ) Reader

+<div align="right"><a href="#module-03---search--browse">↥ back to top</a></div>

 ## :tada: Summary

 This module provided an overview of how to search, browse, and update an asset.